NethermindEth/Forta-Agents/UMA-Bots/Multiple-Relays/README.md

 ## Description

-This bot detects the following SpokePool events:
+This bot detects multiple relays (`FilledRelay` event emissions) in quick succession from the same wallet address on the SpokePool contract.
-- `FilledRelay` event

 ## Supported Chains